TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

 Dysgraphia isn't super well-known.
 It's also, given the DSM-5 name, not well categorized yet.
 All that is to say, everyone's experience of this may be different.
 Just in case you think I'm full of it, I'll quote from the report of an occupational therapist who tested me when I was 15.

 > Standardized testing reveals significant deficits in visual motor integration (scores in the first percentile visual motor search and visual motor speed) for an individual in his age group.
 Standardized testing also indicates moderate deficits in 2 areas of fine motor function (fine motor precision and manual dexterity) for an individual in his age group.
 Deficits in these areas affect an individual's ability to complete graphomotor tasks with adequate speed, legibility, and efficiency.
-Ted demonstrates rapid hand fatigue with only g minutes of continuous writing.
+Ted demonstrates rapid hand fatigue with only 8 minutes of continuous writing.

 I never actually read this report until this week.
 I remember my mom sending it to me and my eyes glazing over after reading the first paragraph.
 I was a pretty unfocused kid and as long as that report let me type for standardized tests \(like the SAT\), then I was happy.